 01 of 12

-There's A Flower For Every Style
+There's a Flower for Every Style

 There's a reason flowers are a constant in home decor: they're classic yet adaptable.
 You have traditional flowers, modern flowers, minimal flowers, contemporary flowers, eclectic flowers; in short, there's a flower for every decor style.

-Floral design brings organic freshness that's difficult to imitate.
+Floral design brings an organic freshness that's difficult to imitate.
 A floral bathroom instantly has that elegant feel, and it's also full of personality.
 It's also easy to choose a nice floral wallpaper to guide your color decisions.
 Just match your paint and other colored accessories to the shades of the floral pattern, and you have an easy-made, no-fail color palette.

 This bathroom by House of Honey goes bold with bright fuschia irises with silver stems on a yellow background.
 It's the perfect choice for a person who likes to be a little more daring in their decor choices.Continue to 2 of 12 below.